tkzv/OpenXCOM.Tools/Distribution/ReadMe.txt

 ps.
 Open MapView at least once before trying to run PckView (the latter needs some settings that at present only the former creates).

 pps.
-This is a work in progress (eg, things like the "settings" folder might disappear..).
+This is a work in progress. ppps.
+I don't have TFTD so that's untested.